Benjamin-Skinner/benjaminkskinner/personal/src/content/posts/reading-list.md

 4. Extreme Ownership (Jocko Willik & Leif Babin)
 5. The Practicing Stoic (Ward Farnsworth)
 6. The Elephant in the Brain (Kevin Simler & Robin Hanson)
-7. If I Understood Youm Would I Have This Look on My Fac?
+7. If I Understood You Would I Have This Look on My Face?
 (Alan Alda)
 8. The Chalice and the Blade (Riane Eisler)
 9. Black Flags, Blue Waters (Eric Jay Donlin)
 10. The Poet X (Elizabeth Acevedo)